 Should you stop doing one strategy if a new one is starting to produce better results?

-The only time you should stop doing a strategy is when you are seeing no results.
+You should stop doing a strategy only when you are seeing no results.

-For example, if your image posts were reaching 16% of your followers in the past but are now only reaching 6% I would recommend for you to still post images.
+For example, if your image posts reached 16% of your followers in the past but are now only reaching 6% I would recommend that you to still post images.

-The reason I say this is because you are still being seen by 6% of your followers for free.
+The reason I say this is that you are still being seen by 6% of your followers for free.

 The only time I stop a strategy is when they produce zero results.